kyleczhang/cits4401-rems-group10/phase1-report.md

 | 7a | The researcher receives a notification detailing which documents must be provided.
 The use case ends.
 (The process resumes from Step 1 when the researcher resubmits.) |

 #### Alternative Flow 2: Application Approaching Two-Week Deadline
+This flow reflects a system constraint identified during the stakeholder interview, where a two-week turnaround SLA triggers expedited handling.

 | Step | Action |
 |------|--------|